 }

 Look at the for loop above.
-It ensures that whatever it comes out from basket is definitely going to be a fruit; so you iterate over it and simply cast it a Fruit.
-Now in last two lines, I tried to add an Apple and then a Fruit in basket, but compiler didn’t allowed me.
+It ensures that whatever comes out from the basket is definitely going to be a fruit; so you iterate over it and simply cast it a Fruit.
+Now in the last two lines, I tried to add an Apple and then a Fruit in the basket, but the compiler didn’t allow me.
 Why?

 On the other hand, since we know that whichever type it might be, it will be a subtype of Fruit, we can get data out of the structure with the guarantee that it will be a Fruit.

-Now look at above usecase in different way.
-Let’s assume we are defining a method where we will only be adding different fruits inside this basket.
-Just like we saw the method in start of post “addAll(Collection<? super T> c, T... elements)“.
-In such case, basket is used for storing the elements so it should be called consumer of elements.
+Now, look at the above usecase in a different way.
+Let’s assume we are defining a method where we will only add different fruits inside this basket.
+Just like we saw the method at the start of the post “addAll(Collection<? super T> c, T... elements)“.
+In such case, the basket is used for storing the elements so it should be called consumer of elements.

 Now look at the code example below: